ScaleIT-Org/documentation/source/appguideline.md

 - [Docker][4] (Virtualization)
 - [Docker Compose][8] (Virtulization)

+Notes on the features of the App Skeleton:

+* The logo located at /src/assets/logo.png will be automatically converted to all white - keep in mind to create a version with transparent background.

 <a name="furtherReading">
-If you want further reading stuff about used concepts check this out:
+If you want further reading material about used concepts check this out:

 - [Sidecar Article][14]
 - [Sidecar Pattern][15]